Breast ReductionConveniently located to service Ridgewood and Bergen County NJ

 In scar-less breast reduction, only one very small incision will be made in the breast crease.
 A thin surgical tube, called a cannula, is inserted in order to liposuction out excess fatty breast tissue.
 This technique is considered a scar-less breast reduction procedure because the scars are minimal and usually invisible due to their inconspicuous location under the breast.

-Your Breast Reduction will be performed in Pedy Ganchi, MD surgery center located in Ridgewood, NJ
+Your Breast Reduction will be performed in Pedy Ganchi, MD surgery center located in Paramus, NJ